darknight/tabby-interview/technical-writing/README.md

 Normalization is, in a nutshell, a set of operations you apply to a raw string to make it less random or “cleaner”.
 Common operations include stripping whitespace, removing accented characters or lowercasing all text.

-The normalization operations can be combined then apply to the raw text.
+Multiple operations can be combined then applied to the raw text.
 For example, we can first strip the whitespace, then lowercase the text, and finally remove the accented characters, etc.

 ### Pre-tokenization